gazebosim/gz-gui/Migration.md

 notification to users that their code should be upgraded.
 The next major release will remove the deprecated code.

+## Ignition GUI 6.2 to 6.3

+* New QML dependencies, only needed for the NavSatMap plugin: `qml-module-qtlocation`, `qml-module-qtpositioning`

 ## Ignition GUI 6.1 to 6.2

 * All features from `Grid3D` have been incorportated into `GridConfig`.
 The code